r3c/creep/README.md

 	}

 Mind the quadruple slash in `file:////tmp/creep-quickstart` string.
-Once file is saved go back into directory and execute creep with no parameter:
+Once file is saved, create the directory and execute creep with no parameter:

+	$ mkdir /tmp/creep-quickstart
 	$ creep

 Creep will tell you about deploying this project for the first time and ask you